vitaly-t/iter-ops/web/README.md

 This is in case you do not want to properly bundle the library for you project, and rather use a pre-packaged JavaScript file.

-Here we build a complete web distribution, which is shipped with the library.

-## Build Steps

-* Build the main project, with `npm run build`
-* Build web distribution, with `npm run build` inside `web` folder.

-All files will be generated in folder `../dist/web`.

 ## Usage

 Include the distributed `iter-ops.min.js` from the package: